onkobu/hygs/README.md

 * create a target directory for Schemaspy-output (HTML, JavaScript, …)
 * invoke Schemaspy from within Schemaspy-directory

-Configuration file sqlite.properties for SQLite-JDBC-driver must match the driver exactly.
-The example is using 3.27.2:
+Configuration file sqlite.properties as an extension.
+I had no success and ran into exceptions with the standard approach.
+SQLite-JDBC-driver must match the driver exactly.
+The example is using 3.36.0.1:

 ```
 description=SQLite-Xerial
 driver=org.sqlite.JDBC
-driverPath=sqlite-jdbc-3.27.2.jar
+driverPath=sqlite-jdbc-3.36.0.1.jar
 connectionSpec=jdbc:sqlite:<db>
 ```